-Indonesia is a nation consisting of diverse tribes that contribute to cultural the practice variety. including communal giving food.
-The 'ater-ater' tradition, observed by the Javanese people (Pangastuti et al., 2021), and the 'ter-ater' tradition, practiced by the Madurese people, involve the act of sending food to relatives or neighbors before holidays or celebrations.
-This tradition serves multiple purposes, including maintaining social connections, fostering intergenerational communication, blessings, reinforcing familial ties, and showing respect to neighbors.
+Indonesia is a nation consisting of diverse tribes that contribute to cultural including the practice variety. of communal giving food.
+The 'ater-ater' tradition, observed by the Javanese people (Pangastuti et al., 2021), in her disertation at UIN Sunan Kaliaga Yogyakarta and the 'ter-ater' tradition practiced by the Madurese people, involve the act of sending food to relatives or neighbors before holidays or celebrations.
+This serves multiple purposes, tradition including maintaining social connections, fostering intergenerational communication, blessings, reinforcing familial ties, and showing respect to neighbors.

-Minangkabau society, tradition of 'maantaan pabukoan' requires a daughter-in-law to give food gift to her 'mintuo' (in-laws) throughout the month of Ramadan.
-The Minangkabau people tradition that emphasizes follow a friendship and mutual support between both sides of the family through a marriage system.
+Minangkabau society, In the tradition of 'maantaan pabukoan' requires a daughter-in-law to give food gift to her 'mintuo' (in-laws) throughout the month of The Minangkabau people Ramadan. follow a tradition that emphasizes friendship and mutual support between both sides of the family through a marriage system.
 This involves not only providing food to the house of the mintuo or mamak, but also following Islamic values such as giving, obedience, and respect towards the elderly.
 Additionally, it symbolizes the wife's obedience to her husband (Waryono & Syarif, 2021).
 Similarly, the Palembang community is renowned for its traditional dessert called maksuba cake.
 This delicious dessert is prepared using ingredients such as milk, butter, and eggs.
 It is typically reserved for special occasions and serves as a heartfelt present from children to their parents or in-laws.
-Maksuba cake is also served to honor guests during parties and official gatherings (Ernatip, 2010).
+Maksuba cake is also served to honor guests during parties and official gatherings.